Nowadays, it seems like having a harmonious life is easier said than done. We live in a hectic society that demands

 5. Do not eat when you are full of negative emotions

-6. Eat only when you are starving
+6. Eat only when you are hungry

-8. Avoid eating raw foods that are harder to digest
+8. Avoid eating raw foods

 3. Get Plenty of Quality Sleep

 Aside from breathing and eating, another necessity in life is sleeping.
 When we sleep, our body recharges, repairs,

 and rejuvenates itself.
 Restful sleep means six to eight hours of natural sleep without the help of medicine or alcohol.

 1. Avoid electronics at least two hours before bedtime

-2. No reading in bed
+2. Don't read in bed